Edinburgh-College-of-Art/awesome-edinburgh-audio-vision/README.md

 ### Communities
 ([Go to top](#awesome-intermedia---))

-Communities around , the University, Edinburgh and beyond that support creative digital design.
+Communities around the University, the City of Edinburgh and beyond that support creative digital design.

 ---